airhorns/batman/documentation.markdown

 You can also `get` properties to return their values, and if you want to remove them completely then you can `unset` them:

 {% highlight coffeescript %}
 gadget.get 'name'
 # returns: 'Batarang'
 gadget.unset 'name'
 # console output: "name changed from Batarang to undefined!"
 {% endhighlight %}

 By default, these properties are stored like plain old JavaScript properties: that is, `gadget.name` would return "Batarang" just like you'd expect.
 But if you set the gadget's name with `gadget.name = 'Shark Spray'`, then the observer function you set on `gadget` will not fire.
-So when you're working with batman.js properties, use `get`/`set`/`unset` to read/write/delete properties (unless you )
+So when you're working with batman.js properties, use `get`/`set`/`unset` to read/write/delete properties.

 ### Custom Accessors